harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ![Your deployed Web app](/img/your-deployed-web-app.png "Your deployed Web app")

+<div id="troubleshooting"></div>

 ### Troubleshooting

 If your deployment fails on the first try, as mine did, it is likely a timing issue.
-Some resources your Web app depends on are likely still not fully provisioned.
+Some resources your Web app depends on were not provisioned when it tried to start.

 ![The service is unavailable](/img/service-unavailable.png "The service is unavailable")

-Try completing all the steps above, including adding the *WEBSITE_NODE_DEFAULT_VERSION* application setting to see if this resolves your problem.
-If not, I have found that deleting your Web Application and starting over resolves the problem.
+Make sure you have completed all the steps above.
+If your app still does not start after 10 minutes, either dig into Azure's [Node.js troubleshooting documentation](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-nodejs-best-practices-and-troubleshoot-guide), or use the nuclear option.
+I have found that deleting your Web Application and starting over resolves the problem.

 Featured Image Credit: [Stebbes87](https://commons.wikimedia.org/wiki/File:Sunshine_above_clouds.jpg) / [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0)